NeurodegenerativePharmaceuticalLab/Mapping-Microglia-Parameters-Software/README.md

 •	Cancel: Exit mask drawing mode
 •
 17. Repeat for each soma
-Below is an example of a soma that has been successfully outlined.

 Setting Parameters
 Before you proceed with mask generation, confirm that the pixel size (in micrometers/pixel) is correct.
 If not, update it as it will influence the calculations.